 #4 Captain Kat’s lobster shack

-Captain Kat’s was definitely my favourite restaurant of them all for the décor.
-There are fishing and lobster related things every where, there were even lobster lights and a lobster tank, home to some massive lobsters.
-The restaurant is also located in the heart of the Nova Scotia lobster fishing industry and lobster fishing capital of Canada.
+Captain Kat’s was definitely my favourite restaurant on the south shore of Nova Scotia because of the décor.
+There are fishing and lobster related things every where.
+There were even lobster lights and a lobster tank, home to some massive lobsters.
+The restaurant is located in the heart of the Nova Scotia lobster fishing industry and the lobster fishing capital of Canada.
 One of my favourite things about their lobster roll was the toasted bun, it was toasted just right and had a nice bit of garlic taste to it.
 It was jam packed full of lobster meat.
 I wasn’t the biggest fan of the spinach instead of lettuce, but aside from that it was delicious.

 #3 Mateus Bistro